 Knee dislocations are relatively rare in automobile accidents.
 But we have seen a number of these recently so I’m writing today about these injuries and to give you some idea of the potential settlement value of these claims.
 If you are trying to find the settlement value of knee injury cases generally, we provide statistics and verdicts for your elsewhere.

 Knee Dislocations in Car Accidents

 A dislocated knee is non-functional, often painful, and induces large abnormal strains on the collateral ligaments.
-Because of the potential for neurovascular damage associated with the injury, knee dislocations are considered to be one of the most serious knee injuries.
+Because of the potential for neurovascular damage associated with the injury, knee dislocations are considered one of the most serious knee injuries.

 In many personal injury claims, the insurance company in an accident case will allege that the knee injury is a preexisting injury.
 But you do not see this very often with knee dislocations.
 If you have a knee dislocation in a crash, there is usually little dispute about it.
 You are going to see a dislocated knee from the very beginning.
 The knee does not look good.
 Fluid will swell the knee.
 It will be angulated or crooked.
 The patient will be in extreme pain.

 Example Settlement and Verdicts

 I do not have an average settlement value of a knee dislocation case.
 Sample verdicts and settlements cannot tell you the value of your case because there are too many variables of varying significance that cannot be accounted for, particularly in a short case summary.
 But they are still instructive and help victim better understand the possible range of settlement value in your case.

 One thing to keep in mind is that if there is a knee dislocation there often many other injuries that can confuse the value of the knee injury.
 I’m omitting a $37 million verdict in California in 2017, for example, because the knee dislocation was just one of the victim’s injuries.